Policies and Code of Conduct

 - The total amount of aid that could have disbursed (if any) for the term from which a student withdrew.

 *Students who withdraw prior to completing verification will be notified via email of missing documentation, and provided a final opportunity to complete this.
 The student will have one week to submit accurate and complete documentation required for verification.
-If documents are not recieved, the financial aid office will proceed with the institutional aid refund.*
+If documents are not received, the financial aid office will proceed with the institutional aid refund.*

 Step 2: Percentage of Title IV Aid Earned